podipo/skella/README.md

 # Skella: a front end foundation

-## Note: We are still setting this us, so it's interesting but not yet useful.
+## Note: We are still setting this up so it's interesting but not yet useful.

 NPM installs our front end development tools.